-Welcome to Yallourn Association - proudly run by the Yallourn Old Girls' Association Inc. founded in 1976
+Welcome to Yallourn Association - founded in 1976

-We hold a reunion each year (alternating between a dinner usually in the Morwell/Moe area; and a much bigger Yallourn reunion at Woorabinda School Camp near Moe where we usually attract 350-400 people) and we welcome ex-students from all schools in Yallourn and ex-residents.
+Yallourn Association holds a reunion each year (alternating between a dinner usually in the Morwell/Moe area; and a much bigger Yallourn reunion at Woorabinda School Camp near Moe where we usually attract 350-400 people) and we welcome anyone with a connection to Yallourn to attend.

 We also send out two newsletters per year (for a sample, please click on our "Newsletters & What Happened to?" section and follow the links.
-These newsletters are usually 16-18 pages long and full of peoples stories, memories etc of Yallourn, photos and details on future reunions.
+These newsletters are usually 14 pages long and full of people's stories, memories etc of Yallourn, photos and details on future reunions.

 If you are interested in receiving a copy of our newsletter and would like to join our Association, complete the following form and return to me.

-Click [ here ] to download the form
+Click [ here] to download the joining form.

 Julie George (Francis) YHS 1966

 HISTORIC PRINTS AVAILABLE: prints from the original pen drawings of 12 Yallourn buildings made on site in 1980 by Yallourn resident Graham Longmore.

 The prints are available in two sets of six at $80 per set plus P&P if applicable.

 Set One : Post Office, Shopping Centre, High School, Presbyterian Church, Methodist Hall, 5 Maiden St